mcarmosi/mcsp-work/content/notes/lec1.md

 1. MCSP is Easy $\implies$ Circuit Lower Bounds \& Derandomization
 2. A "simple" proof that MCSP is NP-hard $\implies$ Circuit Lower Bounds

-Roughly: "settling the complexity of MCSP is as hard as proving circuit lower bounds."
-Though theorists generally expect that circuit lower bounds are *true*, there is formal evidence that they will be hard to prove [@DBLP:journals/jcss/RazborovR97].
-Thus, while we are free to conjecture that MCSP is NP-complete, we should expect that this will be difficult to prove.
+Very roughly: "understanding the complexity of MCSP is as hard as proving circuit lower bounds."
+Though we generally expect that circuit lower bounds are *true*, there is formal evidence that they will be hard to prove [@DBLP:journals/jcss/RazborovR97].
+Thus, while we are free to conjecture that MCSP is NP-complete, we expect this will be difficult to prove.

 Here we give: the basic definitions, a couple of results from each type of implication, and an updated discussion of the open problems